 - Sometimes there will be vomiting and diarrhea with the flu.

-To treat symptoms of the flu.
-Dr. Taylor recommended doing this:
+To treat symptoms of the flu, Dr. Taylor recommended the following:

 - Have your child drink lots of fluids to prevent dehydration.